What is Fievel’s Playland?

 Fievel’s Playland – height restrictions and other factors

 Fievel’s Playland is accessible to all.
+It should be noted that, during the COVID-19 pandemic, this area is only partially open and available.
+The slides are open, but the jungle gym area is closed.
 Express Pass access is not offered, as this is an open play area with no queue.

 Fievel’s Playland – what you wish you knew before you experienced it

 This attraction was designed for children old enough to tackle large playground equipment.
 If the mouse-size Fievel’s Playland is a bit too big for your young child, remember that there is a smaller, more intimate play area inside the Day in the Park with Barney building.

 We rate Fievel’s Playland zero out of five cowboy mice in terms of fear factor.
 While offering sizeable slides, bridges, and stairs for children to conquer, there are no scary or intense aspects to this attraction.